J. C. W. Beckham: Second term

 During the 1906 legislative session, Beckham urged investigation and prosecution of corrupt insurance companies by following the lead of New York attorney Charles Evans Hughes.
 In particular, he recommended reducing the practice of deferred dividends, which allowed the insurance companies to keep large stores of cash on hand for illegal purposes.
 He further advocated for insurance companies doing business in the state to be required to invest a certain percentage of their earnings in Kentucky to bolstering the state's economy and to provide policyholders some protection against fraud.

 Beckham refused to send troops into the western part of the state to quell the ongoing Black Patch Tobacco Wars.
 He cited constitutional reasons for his refusal, but more probably, his reasons were political.
 The Democrats were dominant in the region, and he wanted to avoid challenging his own party.

 By collecting some old US Civil War debts from the federal government, Beckham also virtually eliminated the state's debt.
 Encouraged by the state's improved finances, the General Assembly voted to expand two of the state's normal schools: Western State Teachers College in Bowling Green (later Western Kentucky University) and Eastern State Teachers College in Richmond (later part of Eastern Kentucky University).

 With a successful legislative session behind him, Beckham made a bold political move in June 1906.
 He orchestrated an effort to set the Democratic gubernatorial and senatorial primaries in November, a full year before the gubernatorial election and two years before the senatorial election.
 Beckham wanted the Senate seat, and if the primary was moved up two years, he could secure his party's nomination while he was still governor.
 He could also use his influence as governor to sway the party's choice of his potential successor as governor.
-State Auditor Samuel Wilbur Hager was Beckham's choice for governor and easily won the early primary over challenger N.B.
+State Auditor Samuel Wilber Hager was Beckham's choice for governor and easily won the early primary over challenger N.B.
 Hays.
 Former Governor James B. McCreary challenged Beckham for the senatorial nomination, but Beckham won by more than 11,000 votes.